reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	  createStore: initialState => createStore(reducers, initialState)
 	}
 	```

-	**Note:** It is standard redux store creation excluding that the initialState is given from the server side.
+  **Note:** Standard redux store creation excludes that the initialState is passed from the server side.

 ### Server Config
 The `resolve.server.config.js` file contains information for reSolve library.

 * #### aggregates
 	Specifies an array of [aggregates](#️-aggregates-and-read-models) for [resolve-command](https://github.com/reimagined/resolve/tree/master/packages/resolve-command).
 Each command is addressed to a particular aggregate.
-When an aggregate receives a command, it performs it and as a result produces an event, or returns an error if a command cannot be executed.
+When an aggregate receives a command, it performs this command and as a result produces an event, or returns an error if the command cannot be executed.

 	##### Example
 	In this example, we import an array of aggregate objects specified in the `aggregates.js` file.